patrickm663/claim-prediction-in-julia/README.md

 ```

 ## TODO
 The MSE can be reduced further by making modifications to the model's architecture and/or parameters in the optimiser.
 In addition, further feature engineering will likely improve results too.
-At 50'000 epochs, the MSE is about 0.148.